 Southern California Desert Video Astronomers

-The GLOBE at Night Campaigns are not far off and there's something new to look forward to this year.
+The GLOBE at Night Campaigns are here and there's something new to look forward to this year.
 During the GLOBE at Night campaigns don't just collect sporadic data of light pollution.
 Gather information that is useful for the whole community!
-Organize friends, family, and anyone who wants to participate in the Adopt-A-Street program to create a map of light pollution in your own city.
-This can be used for a variety of applications such as informing your city and government officials, providing data for scientists and even students doing science fair projects, monitoring energy consumption in your city, and even more!
+Organize friends, family, and anyone who wants to participate

 IS THERE HOPE FOR DARK SKIES?